isabella232/website-27/docs/reference/all/source/includes/_events_ardrone3.md

 * status (enum): Status of the move to<br/>
    * RUNNING: The drone is actually flying to the given position<br/>
    * DONE: The drone has reached the target<br/>
-   * CANCELED: The move to has been canceled, either by a new moveTo command or<br/>
+   * CANCELED: The move to has been canceled, either by a CancelMoveTo command<br/>
-by a CancelMoveTo command.<br/>
+or when a disconnection appears.<br/>
    * ERROR: The move to has not been finished or started because of an error.<br/>